 His design work has been recognized for excellence by juried exhibitions from PRINT magazine, The Art Directors Club of Metropolitan Washington and The Ace Awards, in which he was honored for best design of an association magazine.

-He has also lectured on the field of design and illustration, including a series for the Smithsonian Institution on editorial Illustration which he conceived, coordinated and hosted.
+He has also lectured on the field of design and illustration, including a series for the Smithsonian Institution on editorial Illustration which he conceived, coordinated and hosted, and currently serves as a Professor at the University of Baltimore Klein Family School of Communications Design, specializing in the Publishing Arts.

 He graduated Cum Laude with a BA in Communication Arts and Design from Virginia Commonwealth University, ranked as one of the top design colleges in the country by U.S. News and World Report.